bazelbuild/bazel-bench/README.md

     ```

 The above command would print a result table on the terminal and outputs a csv file to the specified `--data_directory`.

+Note that every `bazel` command below is to be executed in your virtual environment.

 ## Syntax